Third edition of Cancer Atlas highlights patterns and inequities in cancer burden around the world.

 - While infectious agents are responsible for an estimated 15% of all new cancer cases worldwide, the proportion ranges from around 4% in many very high-income countries to more than 50% in several sub-Saharan African countries.
 The four major infectious agents (which together account for more than 90% of all infection-related cancers) are Helicobacter pylori , human papillomavirus (HPV), hepatitis B virus (HBV), and hepatitis C virus (HCV).

-- Excess body weight increases risk of 13 types of cancer and in 2012 accounted for 3.6% of all new cancer cases among adults worldwide.
+- Excess body weight increases the risk of 13 types of cancer and in 2012 accounted for 3.6% of all new cancer cases among adults worldwide.
 The prevalence of excess body weight is rising worldwide: in 2016, an estimated 39% of men and 40% of women aged 18 years and older, and 27% of boys and 24% of girls aged 5-18 years, were obese.
-High amounts of sugar-sweetened beverages and sedentary behaviors, including screen-time, increase risk of excess body weight.
+High amounts of sugar-sweetened beverages and sedentary behaviors, including screen-time, increase the risk of excess body weight.

 - The cancer burden associated with unhealthy diet, excess body weight, and physical inactivity is expected to grow in most parts of the world, particularly in parts of the Middle East and several other low- and middle-income countries in parts of Asia and Oceania because of the obesity epidemic.

 - Alcohol is responsible for 4.2% of all cancer deaths globally, with marked variation across countries.

 - Breast cancer is the most common cancer in women in almost all countries worldwide, and accounts for almost one in four new cancer cases among women.
 The lifetime risk of breast cancer among females in high-income countries can be up to three times that in low-income countries.